 A recent study showed approximately 18 percent of individuals who consumed one-half ounce of dark chocolate a day had a decrease in their blood pressure.
 This is because dark chocolate is rich in flavanols, which help make blood vessels more flexible.
 To get the maximum benefit, the chocolate should be at least 70 percent cocoa.

 Healthy habits can be easier to maintain with the right assistance.
 If your loved one could use help with meal prep, exercise, and sleep hygiene, for instance, reach out to Home Care Assistance.
 Our caregivers are available 24/7 to help with these and many other important tasks.
 We also offer specialised Parkinson’s, dementia, and Alzheimer’s care in North Coast.
-For more information on how our aged care services can help keep your loved one healthy, call 1300 LIVE-IN or (02) 6646 3527 to speak with a qualified Care Manager today.
+For more information on how our aged care services can help keep your loved one healthy, call (02) 6646 3527 to speak with a qualified Care Manager today.